joshua-baker/saft/Form of SAFT.md

 (b)  The Purchaser has been advised that this instrument is a security and that the offers and sales of this instrument have not been registered under any country’s securities laws and, therefore, cannot be resold except in compliance with the applicable country’s laws.
 The Purchaser is purchasing this instrument for its own account for investment, not as a nominee or agent, and not with a view to, or for resale in connection with, the distribution thereof, and the Purchaser has no present intention of selling, granting any participation in, or otherwise distributing the same.
 The Purchaser has such knowledge and experience in financial and business matters that the Purchaser is capable of evaluating the merits and risks of such investment, is able to incur a complete loss of such investment without impairing the Purchaser’s financial condition and is able to bear the economic risk of such investment for an indefinite period of time.

-(c)  The Purchaser enters into this SAFT with the predominant expectation that he, she or it, as the case may be, will profit upon the successful development and Network Launch arising from the efforts of the Company and its employees to develop and market the [Network] and the [Network Launch] and related sale of the Tokens.
+(c)  The Purchaser enters into this SAFT with the predominant expectation that he, she or it, as the case may be, will profit upon the successful development and Network Launch arising from the efforts of the Company and its employees to develop and market the {Network Name} Network and the Network Launch and related sale of the Tokens.

 #### 5   Procedures for Purchase of Rights and Valuation of Purchase Amount.

-(a)   The Company will accept payment for the Right purchased under this SAFT in [U.S. Dollars/Bitcoin/Ether].
+(a)   The Company will accept payment for the Right purchased under this SAFT in {THE MEDIUM OF EXCHANGE USED BY THE PURCHASER}.
 Purchaser shall make the required payment to the Company in consideration for Purchaser’s purchase of the Right pursuant to the SAFT through the procedures set forth on **Exhibit A** hereof.

-(b)   For purposes of this instrument, the value of the Purchase Amount shall be deemed in [Ether] whether the Purchaser pays in [U.S. Dollars/Bitcoin/[or] Ether], valued at the Applicable Exchange Rate for [Ether].
-The term *“Applicable Exchange Rate”* shall mean the volume-weighted average daily price of [Ether] [across/on] [exchange(s)/index(es)] in the 24-hour period (Eastern Time) following the day and time that the Company notifies the Purchaser, in writing, that the Company has accepted Purchaser’s offer to purchase the Right under this SAFT.
+(b)   For purposes of this instrument, the value of the Purchase Amount shall be deemed in {THE UNIT OF ACCOUNT FOR THE VALUE OF THE PURCHASE AMOUNT FOR PURPOSES OF THE INSTRUMENT} whether the Purchaser pays in {THE MEDIUM OF EXCHANGE USED BY THE PURCHASER}, valued at the Applicable Exchange Rate for {THE UNIT OF ACCOUNT FOR THE VALUE OF THE PURCHASE AMOUNT FOR PURPOSES OF THE INSTRUMENT}.
+The term *“Applicable Exchange Rate”* shall mean the volume-weighted average daily price of {THE UNIT OF ACCOUNT FOR THE VALUE OF THE PURCHASE AMOUNT FOR PURPOSES OF THE INSTRUMENT} {across/on} {exchange(s)/index(es)} in the 24-hour period (Eastern Time) following the day and time that the Company notifies the Purchaser, in writing, that the Company has accepted Purchaser’s offer to purchase the Right under this SAFT.

 #### 6   Miscellaneous